By Laura Huffman and Beth Wiles for Pulaski County Tourism Bureau

 Leaving Richland, south on Highway 7, the road cuts a swath through a Gasconade river bend and plays hide and seek with itself in a section atop the rugged bluffs before diving into the river’s valley.
-Reward yourself with cold beverages at Roadhouse Bar & Grill– the “other” headquarters of Mid America Freedom Rally.
-[UPDATE: Roadhouse Bar & Grill is temporarily closed and expects to re-open July/August 2018]
+Reward yourself with cold beverages at Pulaski County Shrine Club (home of Mid America Freedom Rally) or Nellie’s Gravel Bar.

 A short side trip off of Route 66 at Interstate 44 Exit 156 (Waynesville) onto H Highway will take you to pay your respects to our American veterans at Missouri State Veterans Cemetery at Fort Leonard Wood.

 Route 66 east returns you to Devils Elbow on the Big Piney River.
-Shake off the road dust and settle into the Elbow Inn’s mouthwatering BBQ.
+Shake the road dust off and head into Judy’s Place!
+You will most likely make a new friend or two before you leave.
 Cap off your tour with a trophy picture of your scoot on the all-American 1923 steel bridge with the stunning Sugar Bowl bluffs in the background.

 For more ideas of things to see and do in Pulaski County stop by the Visitors Center in Saint Robert or online at www.PulaskiCountyUSA.com